Levia-Mobius/HG-PD-Model/README.md

    - `Model`: Implementation of exp3 in our paper; Results are saved in `Train_record/Model`
    - `Analysis_visualize`: Visualizations of exp3 in our paper; Figures are saved in `Visualization`

+Also feel free to post any issues via Github.

 ## Contact
-If you have any question on the code, feel free to contact [zili7472.uni.sydney.edu.au](mailto:zili7472.uni.sydney.edu.au) or ()
+If you have any question on the code, feel free to contact [ag.wrld.s@gmail.com](mailto:ag.wrld.s@gmail.com) or [zili7472.uni.sydney.edu.au](mailto:zili7472.uni.sydney.edu.au).